abhishek-ghosh-codes/JkTech/README.md

 - Delete objects from a bucket using the delObject API.
     - Provide bucket_id and filename to delete the specified object.
 - *Additional Notes:*
-   - Utilize the provided Postman collection for testing functionalities, particularly for uploading files.
+   - **Utilize the provided Postman collection for testing functionalities, particularly for uploading files using addObject Api.**
    - Users must log in using the /login API to access bucket and object operations if they have previously registered.
    - Authentication tokens are mandatory for all APIs except for login and addUser.

 ## SWAGGER URL
-sh

      http://localhost:8000/swagger/api-docs/